jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-get-infected.md

-            { from: "infectedWithTreatment", to: "recovered", value: newlyRecoveredFromWithTreatment }, { from: "infectedWithoutTreatment", to: "dead", value: newlyDeadFromWithoutTreatment }, { from: "infectedWithoutTreatment", to: "recovered", value: newlyRecoveredFromWithoutTreatment }, ];
+            { from: "infectedWithTreatment", to: "recovered", value: newlyRecoveredFromWithTreatment }, { from: "infectedWithoutTreatment", to: "dead", value: newlyDeadFromWithoutTreatment }, { from: "infectedWithoutTreatment", to: "recovered", value: newlyRecoveredFromWithoutTreatment }, { from: "recovered", to: "susceptible", value: newlySusceptible }, ];
         }